awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 The configuration for this scenario includes a virtual private cloud \(VPC\) with a single public subnet, and an internet gateway to enable communication over the internet\.
 We recommend this configuration if you need to run a single\-tier, public\-facing web application, such as a blog or a simple website\.

 This scenario can also be optionally configured for IPv6\.
 Instances launched into the public subnet can receive IPv6 addresses, and communicate using IPv6\.
-For more information about IPv4 and IPv6 addressing, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.
+For more information about IPv4 and IPv6 addressing, see [IP addressing for your VPCs and subnets](vpc-ip-addressing.md)\.

 For information about managing your EC2 instance software, see [Managing software on your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html) in the *Amazon EC2 User Guide for Linux Instances*\.